 However, given the spectre of slowing growth globally, investors have already begun to demand a higher recession- risk premium, even if no recession occurs in 2019.
 This is evidenced through higher credit spreads and a growing scrutiny of corporates’ balance sheets.
 It is possible that both businesses and consumers have already begun to alter their behaviour, taking a more prudent approach and spending less.
 Prophecies can be(come) self-fulfilling.

-The key challenges As we have written in previous commentaries, the past decade of quantitative easing has distorted both behaviour and perspectives.
+As we have written in previous commentaries, the past decade of quantitative easing has distorted both behaviour and perspectives.
 Over this period, the four largest Central Banks in the developed world have purchased some $16trillion of assets (per Morgan Stanley).
 Now comes normalisation after a decade of extremes.
 Policymakers must grapple with three challenges: how to engineer a soft landing, unwind monetary policy and pay for fiscal expansion.
 The latter need comes at a time when most economies already have too much government debt, even if it seems likely that more fiscal stimulus will be applied.
 Such an approach might logically be sought by Governments since not only does it drive more tangible growth than unconventional monetary approaches, but it can also help mend socio-economic divides.

 Do not forget, however, that the policymakers responsible for delivering on these objectives are multiple in nature, and their aims may be in direct conflict.
 Note, the tensions that have already emerged in the US between President Trump and Federal Reserve Chair Jerome Powell.
 Meanwhile, Mario Draghi – who has done much to ensure the stability of the Eurozone in recent years – will leave his post at the ECB in October.
 It is not yet clear who his successor will be.